themerror/UWP-Loopback-Exemption-Manager/readme.md

 # Project Description

-This project depends on [Windows Loopback Exemption Manager](https://github.com/tiagonmas/Windows-Loopback-Exemption-Manager).
+This project is enhancement of [Windows Loopback Exemption Manager](https://github.com/tiagonmas/Windows-Loopback-Exemption-Manager).

 GUI to enable Loopback Exemptions for Universal Windows Apps and Windows 8, 8.1, 10 Modern UI Apps.